What is teal?

 - Are run by principles of “self-management” distributing power and authority throughout the group in a meaningful and effective way.
-Instead of waiting on permission to act from someone in charge (a boss) or the group as a whole, people use an “advice process” to consult with anyone who has expertise to offer or would be impacted by that decision.
+Rather than waiting on permission to act from someone in charge (a boss) or the group as a whole, people use an “advice process” to consult with anyone who has expertise to offer or would be impacted by that decision.

 - Welcome people’s whole selves.
 Instead of wearing “masks” at work, people bring their full being.
-This happens through a wide range of practices, ranging from inviting kids and dogs into the office, to beautiful work spaces, to personal check-ins at meetings, to each person choosing their own “coach” within the organization, and more.
+This principle is expressed differently in each setting; examples include inviting kids and dogs into the office, beautiful work spaces, personal check-ins at meetings, each person choosing their own “coach” within the organization, and more.